ISO 27001 Certification or SOC 2 Compliance For CSA STAR

 Cloud Controls Matrix (CCM)

-Level 2 CSA STAR Attestation
+Level 2 CSA STAR Compliance

 C5 Cloud Controls

-A SOC 2 report proves that a CSP complies with the requirements of the catalogue and that the statements made on transparency are correct.
+A SOC 2 compliance report proves that a CSP complies with the requirements of the catalogue and that the statements made on transparency are correct.
 This report is based on the internationally recognized attestation system of the International Standard for Assurance Engagements (ISAE) 3000, which is used by public auditors.
 When auditing the annual financial statements, the auditors are already on site, and auditing according to C5 can be performed without much additional effort.